configcat/docs/website/docs/sdk-reference/community/vue.md

 </script>
 ```

-### Listening to events emitted by the ConfigCat SDK client directly
+### Listening to events emitted by the underlying ConfigCat client

-This plugin, exposes (provides) the underlying ConfigCat SDK client.
-One of the ways it can be used is for subscribing to events emitted by the underlying ConfigCat client.
+This plugin exposes (provides) the underlying ConfigCat client.
+One of the ways it can be used is by subscribing to events emitted by the ConfigCat client.

 > See documentation here: <https://configcat.com/docs/sdk-reference/js/#hooks>

-Injecting the ConfigCat client it into your component:
+Inject the ConfigCat client into your component:

 ```js
 <script setup lang="ts">